wso2-attic/ballerina-integrator/README.md

         req.setJsonPayload(flightPayload);
         // Send a POST request to 'Emirates' and get the results respWorkerEmirates, _ = airlineReservationEP.post("/emirates", req);
-        // Reply to the join block from this worker - Send the response from 'Emirates' respWorkerEmirates -> fork;
+        // Reply to the join block from this worker
+        // Send the response from 'Emirates'
+        respWorkerEmirates -> fork;
     }
 } join (all) (map airlineResponses) {
-    // Wait until the responses received from all the workers running in parallel
+    // Wait until the responses are received from all the workers running in parallel

     int qatarPrice;
     int asianaPrice;